This is an inline carousel of images and or videos of this pet.

 Bean… White and Orange Tabby, male, 5 years old as of July 2018, declawed.

 Bean was adopted as a kitten from Waverly Pet Rescue.
 Unfortunately, he was declawed and then developed a bladder infection and was returned to Waverly Pet Rescue.
-He was then adopted by someone who decided to get a Husky about a year after he adopted him.
-We do not know if he was having litter box issues in this home.
-The dog and Bean never got along so Bean (and Ari his roomate) were again returned to Waverly Pet Rescue.
+He was then adopted by someone who decided to get a Husky about a year after he adopted Bean and Ari (another WPR cat).
+Soon after the owner adopted the dog, he decided to return Bean and Ari to WPR.

 He was very sad and traumatized from being shuffled around so much.
 It took him some time to settle in and become comfortable and happy again.
 After he was returned the second time, he also hurt his back jumping down from a shelf that was too high.
-During this time he was having difficulty using the litter box.
+During this time, he was having difficulty using the litter box.
 He went to the vet for a full check-up to make sure there was no medical reason for the problem.
-Nothing was medically wrong, but the vet and I agreed that he had been through a lot and it was probably psychological or behavioral.
+Nothing was medically wrong, but the vet and I agreed that he had been through a lot and it was probably physical (from the injury), psychological or behavioral.
+His back healed well!
 I did a lot of behavioral training with him.
 I mostly focused on telling him he was loved and wanted.
-When he was having problems, he received reiki, massage, chiropractic and we started using a felliway diffuser.
+When he was having problems, he received reiki, massage, chiropractic and we started using a feliway diffuser.

 **Three photos taken by Jessica with "Moments of Joy" in Waterloo.
 She donated her time and talent to help Waverly Pet Rescue.**